adityaravichander/egr556_bikeproject/README.md

 • Estimated the maximum value of the initial roll angle to achieve stability as 0.63 degrees.

-• Performed MATLAB simulations to observe that the FSF controller stabilizes the bicycle within 4 seconds; whereas, with SMC, it is 50 seconds.
+• Performed MATLAB simulations to observe that the FSF controller stabilizes the bicycle within 4s; whereas, with SMC, it is 50s.